Axway/amplify-central/content/en/docs/manage_product_foundry/_index.md

 hide_readingtime: true
 ---

-The Product Foundry is part of the Marketplace experience.
-Use the Product Foundry to build API products by linking multiple assets to create a business capability and then monetize them by defining subscription plans with different charging models.

-Select from across your distributed platforms, group assets by domain or target audience, and add documentation describing the value and engagement instructions of the Product.
+The Product Foundry allows users to productize assets and make them ready for consumption / publication in the Amplify Marketplace.
+Users can build API products by linking multiple assets from across distributed platforms, group assets by domain or target audience, and add documentation describing the value and engagement instructions of the Products.
+Additionally, it allows users to create and manage products with subscription plans and publish them to the Marketplace for consumption.

-The targeted user of the Product Foundry is typically

 ## What is a product

-A product is a group of linked assets that create a business capability that has been monetized and is available for consumption.
+A product is a group of linked assets that create a business capability.
 A product consists of:

 * A product profile that describes the product.